 Where do negative thoughts come in?

 People often mistake anxiety as being caused by our negative worrying thoughts.
 They certainly don't help, and we do have to work at changing them, but it is not where it starts.
 Our fight or flight response in our nervous system happens much faster than our thoughts.
 Once we experience the physical symptoms, our thoughts develop in response to that experience.

 I don't know why I am Anxious

-Anxiety can be a state that has built up over many years, throughout childhood as a result of not being in a safe or soothing environment, or can come up as a result of ongoing stress, or a traumatic event that is triggered now.
+Anxiety often becomes a habitual response built up over many years.
+This can be a result of events throughout childhood where we didn't feel safe and we were unable to get comfort or soothing or can come up as a result of ongoing stress, or a traumatic event that is triggered now.

 It is common for the following experiences to produce anxiety;

-- Trauma and Threat – assaults, accidents, natural disaster are all examples that leave you feeling unsafe.
+- Trauma and Threat - assaults, accidents, natural disasters are all examples that leave you feeling unsafe.

 - Betrayal - this is one of the hardest experiences to heal from and affects our ability to trust others.

 - Childhood abuse and neglect - these experiences leave scars that affect our sense of safety in the world and with others.